Learnability Window in Gated Recurrent Neural Networks: Asymptotic Scaling of the Learnability Window under -Stable Noise

 \section{Asymptotic Scaling of the Learnability Window under $\alpha$-Stable Noise}

-This appendix provides the detailed derivations supporting the scaling relations summarized in Sec.~\ref{sec:horizon_scaling_laws} and established by Lemmas~\ref{lem:mu_l1_monotone}--\ref{lem:horizon_scaling_alpha}.
-Throughout, we use the corrected concentration exponent \( \kappa_\alpha=\alpha/(\alpha-1) \), which governs the statistical behavior of empirical averages under $\alpha$-stable noise.
-Starting from the $\alpha$-stable model of Eq.~\eqref{eq:alpha_stable_model} and the finite-sample bound of Eq.~\eqref{eq:N_fano_bound}, we show how the slow $N^{1/\kappa_\alpha}$ concentration rate characteristic of heavy-tailed averages determines the asymptotic growth of the learnability window~$\mathcal{H}_N$.
+This appendix provides the detailed derivations supporting the scaling relations summarized in Sec.~\ref{sec:scaling_laws} and established by Lemmas~\ref{lem:mu_l1_monotone}--\ref{lem:horizon_scaling_alpha}.
+Throughout, we use the concentration exponent $\kappa_\alpha$ defined in Eq.~\eqref{eq:kappa_alpha_def}, which governs the statistical behavior of empirical averages under $\alpha$-stable noise.
+Starting from the $\alpha$-stable model of Eq.~\eqref{eq:alpha_stable_model} and the finite-sample requirement of Eq.~\eqref{eq:min_N_of_ell_for_detection}, we show how the slow $N^{1/\kappa_\alpha}$ concentration rate characteristic of heavy-tailed averages determines the asymptotic growth of the learnability window~$\mathcal{H}_N$.

-\paragraph{Per-lag sufficient sample size.} From Eq.~\eqref{eq:N_fano_bound}, the minimal number of independent sequences required to detect a lag-$\ell$ dependency with error probability $P_e\!\le\!\epsilon$ is
+\paragraph{Per-lag sample-complexity threshold.} From Eq.~\eqref{eq:min_N_of_ell_for_detection}, the Bayes-error sample-complexity threshold for detecting a lag-$\ell$ dependency with target Bayes error level~\(\epsilon\) is

-The constant $\kappa_{\alpha,\epsilon}$ depends only on the tail index~$\alpha$ and the target detection error~$\epsilon$, and can be absorbed into the asymptotic constants below.
+The factor $d_{\alpha,\epsilon}^{\kappa_\alpha}$ depends only on the tail index~$\alpha$ and the target detection error~$\epsilon$, and can be absorbed into the asymptotic constants below.
 We assume the boundedness conditions of Lemma~\ref{lem:horizon_scaling_alpha},